fbpx

 Like all of Greece, in Santorini, you’ll be driving on the right-hand side of the road.
 Remember that you enter roundabouts by going right and you must, even while on the roundabout, give way to any driver entering the roundabout from the right!

-3. Do you need a license to rent ATV in Santorini?
+3. Do you need a license to rent an ATV in Santorini?

 To rent a Quad, ATV, or Buggy: a valid full car driving license (or a category B1 license if it was issued before January 1997) is required to drive on the road.
 This law does not apply to off-road ATV/quad biking.